Roadtrip: Ghosts Towns and Vanishing Places along State Highway 200

 Fairview Lift Bridge and Cartwright Tunnel

 Fairview Lift Bridge and Cartwright Tunnel is on borrowed time as a combined attraction.
 Although the bridge is nicely maintained as a tourist attraction, the tunnel is badly in need of a restoration, and in danger of implosion.
 See it while you still can.
+(Update: The tunnel has undergone a rebuild.)

 This has been a hypothetical roadtrip featuring a few places we’ve visited over the years.
-It goes without saying that, if you should decide to visit some of these places, that you have appropriate permission to visit, or you photograph from public property with zoom lenses etc… And take only pictures and leave only footprints.
+It goes without saying that, if you should decide to visit some of these places, that you have appropriate permission to visit, or you photograph from public property with zoom lenses etc… Take only pictures and leave only footprints.

 What’s your favorite place along North Dakota 200?
 Please leave a comment.